Chris Reason: Career

+In 1986, after undertaking work experience with The Redland Times he was offered his first fulltime reporting role, while finishing a Bachelor of Arts.

+He moved to the Brisbane metropolitan newspaper The Daily Sun, as Crime Reporter in 1987.
+He then moved to television in 1989, accepting a job with QTQ Channel Nine Brisbane as Gold Coast reporter.
+In 1990 he moved to BTQ Channel Seven Brisbane as Crime Reporter.

-Reason's career began in 1990, when during his first year at Seven News he unwittingly covered a segment now infamously known as the Democracy Manifest video, which became an Internet viral video years later.
+During his first year at Seven News he unwittingly covered a segment now infamously known as the Democracy Manifest video, which became an Internet viral video years later.
 In 2019, The Guardian called it "perhaps the pre-eminent Australian meme of the past 10 years".

+In 1992, Reason was posted to London as Seven’s European Correspondent.
+A year later he was made London Bureau Chief.
+In four years in the Bureau, he covered the ongoing conflicts in Israel, Bosnia and Northern Ireland, and the collapse of the marriage of Prince Charles and Princess Diana.
+He also covered the 1993 Ashes Cricket Tour, 1995 Rugby League World Cup and the 1996 Atlanta Olympics.

+In 1996, he returned to the Seven Sydney newsroom as Network Correspondent.

 In 2002, he was announced as co-host of the re-launched national breakfast program Sunrise alongside Melissa Doyle.
 But in September, Reason was diagnosed with cancer and forced to retire from the program while he underwent six months of chemotherapy, surgery and recovery care.
 He was replaced by David Koch.
 The cancer was an abdominal metastasis of the testicular cancer he had fought four years earlier.
-Reason had missed a critical health check-up in 2001 while covering the September 11 terror attacks in the United States, and he says it almost cost him his life.
+Reason had missed a critical health check-up in 2001 while covering the 11 September terror attacks in the United States, and he says it almost cost him his life.
 In multiple interviews since, he has warned young men to never miss a health check-up.

 In 2003, after his recovery, Reason had multiple roles—first as presenter of Seven Morning News, and then presenter of Sunday Sunrise in 2004.
 In 2005, he was named co-host of Weekend Sunrise alongside Lisa Wilkinson, but he was later replaced by Deal or No Deal host Andrew O'Keefe.
-Reason returned to full-time reporting as Senior Network Correspondent.
+Reason then returned to full-time reporting.

-In 2015, he won the Graham Perkin Award for his coverage of the Lindt Cafe siege.
-He has won a Walkley Award and two Logie Awards for News Reporting.

-Reason is a back-up presenter for most of the Seven News programs, including Seven Morning News, Seven Afternoon News and Seven News Sydney.
-He also intermittently fills in for either David Koch or Matt Doran on Sunrise and Weekend Sunrise respectively, and appears on the former show during the week as one of the News Feed panelists.
+In 2014, Reason covered the Lindt Café siege, which occurred directly opposite the Seven’s Sydney newsroom in Martin Place.
+The offices were evacuated by Police, but senior cameraman Greg Parker and then Reason were allowed back inside the building to sit beside the police sniper position and report on the unfolding siege.
+They were the only news crew in the country allowed beyond police lines.

+The coverage earned Reason all four of Australia's top journalism prizes - the Walkley, Kennedy, Logie and the Graham Perkin ‘Australian Journalist of the Year’.

 Personal life

+Reason attended Villanova College in the Brisbane suburb of Coorparoo and the University of Queensland (BA).
+He married journalist Kathryn Robinson in 2005.
+They became parents to twins in 2007.
 His father died from brain cancer in 2006.
-He attended Villanova College in the Brisbane suburb of Coorparoo and the University of Queensland (BA).
-Reason married journalist Kathryn Robinson in 2005.
-They became parents to twins in 2007.